How AI and robots can fight climate change and save the planet

 Robotics will be crucial to plug the skills gap, thinks Clemans.

-“Historically, robots have done this by automating simple repetitive tasks,” says Clemens.
+“Historically, robots have done this by automating simple repetitive tasks,” says Clemans.
 “However, we are now seeing a new generation of much more flexible and adaptable robots come onto the market that can do more than just simple tasks, thanks to software and AI model improvements.
 This includes navigating complex terrain, lifting solar panels, placing them correctly on trackers and installing pins.”

 Tackling the clothes mountains